Mosques and Single-domed Mosques

 One can classify the mosques located in the province of Bursa according to their design, from the simplest to the most evolved, thus:

-Mosques with Framework Roofs: Though the majority of Istanbul mosques utilize walls of dressed stone and double-hip roof designs, the mosques of Bursa exhibit a preference for the single dome on square plan.
-Modest neighborhood mosques in the city also present walls of rubble stone in alternating courses or half timbered with courses of sundried bricks and coverings of double-hip roofs.
+Mosques with Framework Roofs: Though the majority of Istanbul mosques utilize walls of dressed stone and double-hip roof designs, the mosques in Bursa exhibit a preference for the single dome on square plan.
+Modest neighborhood mosques in the city also present walls of rubble stone in alternating courses or half-timbered with courses of sundried bricks and coverings of double-hip roofs.

-On the east side of Bursa, the Emir Sultan mosque and complex, situated on a site ovelooking the city, contains the tomb of Muhammed Şemseddin Buharî (d.
+On the east side of Bursa, the Emir Sultan mosque and complex, situated on a site overlooking the city, contains the tomb of Muhammed Şemseddin Buharî (d.
 1429), who was known as Emir Sultan and who immigrated from Buhara to Bursa where he settled in 1391 during the reign of Beyazıd I. Emir Sultan was a scholar of the age and a dervish of Kübreviyye lodge, a branch of the Nurbahşiyye order.
-The mosque forming the center of this architectural group, which was a prominent dervish cloister of the day, was constructed by Hundî Fatma Hatun, the daughter of Beyazıd I and the wife of Emir Sultan.
-The mosque was demolished in the earthquake of 1795-96 and wholly re-built by Selim II in 1804-05.
+The mosque forming the center of this architectural group, which was a prominent dervish cloister of the day, was constructed by Hundî Fatma Hatun, who was the daughter of Beyazıd I as well as the wife of Emir Sultan.
+The mosque was demolished in the earthquake of 1795-96 and was wholly re-built by Selim II in 1804-05.
 The sanctuary of the structure, which is the largest of the single-domed mosques in Bursa, is covered by a dome on a circular drum with squinches.
-The wall piers that support the squinched vaults and the facades are enlivened by cutstone courses on the lower portion and alternating courses of stone and brick on the upper portion; the arches on the axes of these facades, which carry upward from the line of the eaves just as in Byzantine structures, suggest that Greek apprentices were employed in the construction of the mosque.
+The wall piers that support the squinched vaults and the facades are enlivened by cut-stone courses on the lower portion and alternating courses of stone and brick on the upper portion; the arches on the axes of these facades, which carry upward from the line of the eaves just as in Byzantine structures, suggest that Greek apprentices were employed in the construction of the mosque.
 The square bases on which stand the cylindrical minarets of courses of dressed stone at the northwest and northeast corners of the sanctuary, which is illuminated by some fifty windows, rise to the upper level of the carrying walls.
-The rectangular ablutions fountain, set crosswise in the courtyard enclosed by an arcade of ogee arches and cloistered vaults, which are both plastered in the lathe and plaster bağdadi technique, was built by Abdülaziz in the year 1868-69.
-On the northside of the courtyard on the mihrap (niche oriented to Mecca) axis stands the tomb of Emir Sultan, which was restored in the same year.
+The rectangular ablution fountain set crosswise in the courtyard enclosed by an arcade of ogee arches and cloistered vaults, which are both plastered in the lathe and plaster bağdadi technique, was built by Abdülaziz between 1868 and 1869.
+On the north side of the courtyard, on the mihrap (niche oriented to Mecca) axis, stands the tomb of Emir Sultan, which was restored in the same year.